-A guide to MLS podcasts - updated!
+An update guide to MLS podcasts and YouTube shows for 2017

 Seeing Red

-Longtime Red Bulls fan Mark Fishkin (who dates back to the MetroStars era) and Red Bulls communications specialist Eric Giacometti host this podcast, which has been providing Red Bulls coverage since 2010.
+Longtime Red Bulls fan Mark Fishkin (a supporter since 1996) and reporter Joe Goldstein host the oldest RBNY podcast, which has been providing Red Bulls coverage since 2010. seeingredny.com

 View From 202